 A smaller deficiency is pronounced in the form of:

 Lack of interest

 Where can niacin be found?

 Bread has a lot of niacin

 Animal sources of niacin: The main direct source animals are beef, chicken, lamb or pork.
 Liver is particularly rich.
 The fish, especially tuna, is also a rich source.

 These same sources are also rich in tryptophan from which the body produces too niacin.
 This component is responsible for half of our food niacin.
 Milk or milk products (yogurt, custard, cheese, etc..) and eggs are rich in tryptophan.

-- Niacin Supplements: Besides food, they can get this vitamin through supplements in the form of capsules or tablets.
-There nicotinic acid supplements of niacinamide hexaniacinate and inositol.
+- Niacin supplements: Besides food, they can get this vitamin through supplements in the form of capsules or tablets.
+There are nicotinic acid supplements, niacinamide and inositol hexaniacinate.